 Opening hours: Monday till Saturday, 10:00 – 17:00.
 In July and August also open on Sundays 12:00 – 17:00.

-Drink a cup of coffee at Grote Markt
+Drink a cup of coffee on Grote Markt

 Even if you feel the urge to move on, run further and see more, do yourself a favour – make a short stop for a cup of coffee at Haarlem’s main square.
 You definitely won’t regret it!

-On Saturdays Grote Markt is very busy – it hosts a market, which was selected as the best market of Holland in 2015.
+On Saturdays Grote Markt is very busy – it hosts a market, which was selected as the best market of the Netherlands in 2015.
 Visiting Saturday market in Haarlem is a truly local experience!
-Taste some cheese and sausage, grab a bunch of flowers (extremely cheap!), eat a “broodje haring” (herring in white bread) – and continue your journey!
+Taste some cheese and sausage, get some flowers, eat a broodje haring (herring in white bread) – and continue your journey!

 Saturday market in Haarlem welcomes its visitors every week from 8:30 to 16:00.